peverwhee/CAM-docs/doc/source/cam5_scientific_guide/chapter4.rst

 Evaporation of convective precipitation
 ---------------------------------------

-The employs a Sundqvist (1988) style evaporation of the convective precipitation as it makes its way to the surface.
+The |cam| employs a :cite:`sundqvist88` style evaporation of the convective precipitation as it makes its way to the surface.
 This scheme relates the rate at which raindrops evaporate to the local large-scale subsaturation, and the rate at which convective rainwater is made